liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 From the *More* link, you can grant or deny permissions based on Roles.
 For instance, you may create a role with the ability to update the template and create a second role that can both update and delete.
 Liferay Portal makes it possible to assign permissions based on the roles and responsibilities within your organization.

 <!--   another attempt at a transition  -->

-Now that you understand the role structures and templates play in building your site, let's look closer at using them to manage multiple sites.
+Now that you understand the role structures and templates play in creating web content, let's look at how you can use Liferay to manage multiple sites.

 ## Leveraging Liferay’s multi-site capabilities [](id=lp-6-1-ugen12-sites-0)